 When the world turned upside down back in early March 2020, we at the School of Lost Borders (SOLB) - like so many organizations - found ourselves staring at a wave of questions and considerations that were well outside of anything we'd faced before.
-We're sure each of you can relate in your own ways.
 In response, SOLB created the Coronavirus Response Council ("the CRC") to attempt some sense-making out of the rapidly changing information.

-In spite of all the challenges, we were immensely grateful to offer many of our programs at half capacity during the summer and fall of 2020.
-It was validating that the protocols put in place only seemed to strengthen a container of care amongst participants.
-It was also reassuring, that the ceremony and the land seemed undaunted by the changes…perhaps expanding to hold us closer… even as we had to physically move further away from one another.
+In spite of all the challenges, we are immensely grateful to be able to once again offer many of our programs and it is validating to see that the protocols put in place only seem to have strengthened a container of care amongst participants.
+It is also reassuring, that the ceremony and the land seem undaunted by the changes…perhaps expanding to hold us closer… even as we have to sometimes physically move further away from one another.

 - 7 days of quarantine with a viral test during days 3 -5 that turns out negative (total quarantine is 7 days).

 - 10-day quarantine for those who do not get tested.